muntasimulhaque/muntasimulhaque.github.io/_posts/2025-05-12-cons-of-single-plaintext-file.md

 Those days are long gone.
 But my love and admiration for the plain text still remain.

-I love the idea of plain text note taking and prefer it over proprietary formats because plain text notes are future-proof.
+I love the idea of plain text note taking and prefer it over proprietary formats because plain text note is future-proof.
 They are sure to be supported on any device at any point in the future.
 But I can't say the same for the proprietary formats.

 Plain text note taking is great, but the use of a single plain text file for all your notes may not work for you.
 Especially if you thrive on proper organizations and structures of notes.